WWE Raw Results (7/10): Keller’s report on Rollins vs. Dominik rematch, Drew & Riddle vs. Imperium, Ricochet-Logan Paul face-to-face, Cody message for Brock

 Riddle was in the ring and his music was fading as they cut to the ring.
 Then Imperium made their way to the ring.
 They aired a clip of Riddle pinning Vinci last week, and then McIntyre saving Riddle from a post-match Imperium attack followed by the McIntyre-Gunther staredown.
 The bell rang 19 minuets into the hour.

 Imperium remained in control against Riddle after the break.
 Graves noted that Gunther seemed increasingly frustrated Vinci and Kaiser weren’t able to put Riddle away.
 Riddle leaped and hot-tagged in Drew at 10:00.
 He tossed Vinci and Kaiser around as Gunther grew more upset at ringside.
 Drew eyed Gunther as he powerbombed Vinci.
 He turned and had some words for Gunther.
 Graves said that wasn’t just a powerbomb, it was a message.
 Drew was about to hit Vinci with a Claymore when Kaiser interfered.
 As the ref admonished Kaiser, Gunther yanked Drew to the floor.
-Riddle leaped off the ringside steps with a flying knee.
+Riddle leaped off the ringside steps with a flying knee at Gunther.
 Drew then took Vinci down with a Claymore.
-Riddle held off an interfering Kaiser as Vinci tapped out.
+Riddle held off an interfering Kaiser as Drew got the pin.

 WINNERS: McIntyre & Riddle in 11:00.